nash8350/hnpp-research/src/pages/research-explorer/research-explorer.md

 path: /research
 title: Research Explorer
 description: >-
   This provides an easier way to explore research on HNPP.
-You can filter papers by category and see top authors and keywords.
+You can filter papers by category or availability, and see top authors and keywords.
 ---